Sam-r-ai/JAIMES/README.md

 Look into the Python file, install the requirements given in the comments.

-After installing Speechrecognition, find where it is located, and edit the \__init__ file using vim/nano/vscode etc.
+After installing Speechrecognition, find where *Speechrecognition* is located, and edit the \__init__ file using vim/nano/vscode etc.

 Find its get_pyaudio() function, and replace it with the following code: